 The curriculum is a combination of didactic work at the U. T. Health Science Center - San Antonio and practicums at multiple sites in the community.
 The core courses (13.5 semester credit hours) consist of existing courses in the U. T. Graduate School of Biomedical Sciences - San Antonio and a research project.
-The remaining 26.5 semester credit hours are unique to the two tracks: Immunohematology (IH) and Analytical/ Forensic Toxicology (Toxi).
-Admission into each tract requires completion of specific undergraduate courses; an overall GPA of 3.0; combined GRE score of 1,000; baccalaureate degree in Clinical Laboratory Science/Biology/Biochemistry/ Pharmacy or a closely related discipline; and two reference letters.
-Each track of the proposed program will be under the supervision of an existing Clinical Laboratory Sciences faculty member with expertise in the discipline.
-Didactic courses will be taught by current faculty and experts in the discipline from the community.
-Practicums will be under the supervision of selected University and community practitioners at sites such as the Bexar County Forensic Center and South Texas Poison Control Center.
+The remaining 26.5 semester credit hours are unique to the two tracks: Immunohematology and Analytical/Forensic Toxicology.
 Four to six students are expected to enroll each year for the first five years.

-The proposed program is estimated to cost approximately \$66,000 in years one and two; \$88,000 in year three; and \$171,000 in years four and five.
+Increased costs for the program are expected to be approximately \$66,000 in years one and two, \$88,000 in year three, and \$171,000 in years four and five.
 Reallocation of existing funds by the U. T. Health Science Center - San Antonio will cover the first three years of operation.
 Funding for years four and five will be covered through reallocation of existing funds and state appropriations.

-This includes \$15,000 for the Education Coordinator which is funded by University Hospital.
-Faculty needs for the first three years will be met by redirection of responsibilities of existing Department of Clinical Laboratory Sciences faculty and support from the faculty of the U. T. Graduate School of Biomedical Sciences - San Antonio and other experts in the community.
-Two new faculty FTE positions will be needed for the fourth and fifth years.
+Upon Coordinating Board approval, the next appropriate catalog published at the U. T. Health Science Center - San Antonio will be amended to reflect this action.